kauzerei/openautolab/docs/src/parts.md

 The machine is intended to use 12V power supply, since the rated voltage of pumps and valves is 12v.
 The internal DC-DC converter can take up to 40V.
 It's better to provide stable 12V input.
 That being said, I've used 4 cells of 18650 type without voltage stabilisation, which can give more than 16V fully charged, multiple times and the hardware is fine.
-The battery holder and bracket for mounting on the upper rail is provided.
+The battery holder and battery enclosure to be bounted on the upper rail are kept as hidden features for now, available directly from .scad files.
-But use it on your own risk or stabilize the battery output before the machine.
+But use them on your own risk or stabilize the battery output before the machine.